xyloblonk/xyloblonk/README.md

 **2024**
 - Restaurant Systems & Service Ops
 - Founded a company
-- Crunchbase Top 100k Ranking in <5mo @ https://www.crunchbase.com/organization/hopper-labs-dafd
+- Crunchbase Top 100k Ranking in <5mo @ https://www.crunchbase.com/organization/hopper-labs-dafd (It will fluctuate, Crunchbase is AI afterall but it stays anywhere from top 50k-150k)

 **2025**
 - Contributing to the Epic Games GitHub
 - Designing next-gen infrastructure
-- Founded Tovex Inc. & Fate Services Inc.
 - Expanded into App Development, Kernel Engineering, and Security Research
 - Building scalable, secure, performance-first infrastructure across platforms
 - Started working with the OSINT Framework for recon and intelligence gathering
+- Sold Hopper Studios/Hopper Labs for $10,000

 ### 🛡️ Security & AI  Experience
 AI/ML · Cybersecurity · Kubernetes · Data Management